DFHack/dfhack/docs/dev/Lua API.rst

   Returns the true *x,y,z* of the unit, or *nil* if invalid.
 You should generally use this method instead of reading *unit.pos* directly since that field can be inaccurate when the unit is caged.
+Make sure the unit is in play first (using ``dfhack.units.isActive`` or ``dfhack.units.isInPlay``) or the result can indicate a death location or where the unit left the map.

 * ``dfhack.units.teleport(unit, pos)``